8vasu/pypty2/tty.rst

 .. function:: login_tty(fd)

-   Makes the calling process a session leader; if *fd* is a descriptor of a tty, then that tty becomes the standard input, the standard output, the standard error, and the controlling tty of the calling process.
-Closes *fd*.
+   Prepare the tty of which *fd* is a file descriptor for a new login session: make the calling process a session leader; make the tty the controlling tty, the stdin, the stdout, and the stderr of the calling process; close *fd*.

 .. seealso::